Clive Hollick: Early life and career

 Hollick was born in Southampton, the son of Olive Mary (née Scruton) and Leslie George Hollick.
-He was educated at Taunton's Grammar School, Southampton, and then read Politics, Psychology and Sociology at the University of Nottingham.
-He joined Hambros Bank as a graduate trainee in 1967 and rapidly gained a reputation as a financier and a dealmaker, becoming in 1973 the bank's youngest-ever director.
+He was educated at Taunton's Grammar School, Southampton, and then studied Politics, Psychology, and Sociology at the University of Nottingham.
+He joined Hambros Bank as a graduate trainee in 1967 and rapidly gained a reputation as a financier and a dealmaker, in 1973 becoming the bank's youngest-ever director.

 Vavasseur and MAI

-The next year Hollick became chief executive of JH Vavasseur Group, a failing moneybroker caught up in the 1973-4 secondary banking crisis.
+The following year, Hollick became chief executive of JH Vavasseur Group, a failing money broker caught up in the 1973-4 secondary banking crisis.
 By 1978 the Vavasseur merchant bank was financially secure once again, and Hollick was building it into a successful media company, renaming the group Mills & Allen International (MAI) after taking over advertising billboard company Mills and Allen.
-The group continued to grow with diversification during the 1980s, expanding into market research and business information services, and buying the National Opinion Polls (NOP) group in 1989 from the Daily Mail and General Trust.
+The group continued to grow with diversification during the 1980s, expanding into market research and business information services, and buying the National Opinion Polls (NOP) group in 1989 from the Daily Mail & General Trust.

-MAI moved into television in 1993 when its subsidiary Meridian Broadcasting won the ITV franchise for South and South-East England.
+MAI moved into television in 1993, when its subsidiary Meridian Broadcasting won the ITV franchise for South and South East England.
 The following year it bought Anglia Television for £292m, and in 1995 a 14.8% share in Yorkshire-Tyne Tees, and was a major shareholder in the consortium that was granted the franchise for Channel 5.